kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/NetworkSecurity.md

 * Traffic from the virtual network targeting endpoints and scenarios that don't support private links are transported through the public Internet, and will be allowed by Fabric services.
 * If the virtual network is configured to block public Internet access, scenarios that don't support private links will be blocked by the virtual network, and won't work.

-Refer this link to understand Private Link in Fabric experiences
+Refer this link to understand Private Link in Fabric experiences.
+The [cost of private links](https://azure.microsoft.com/pricing/details/private-link/) and the increase of the [ExpressRoute](https://learn.microsoft.com/azure/expressroute/expressroute-introduction) bandwidth to allow private connectivity from your network, might add costs to your organization